Top Tips for STEP 2

 STEP 2 timing tips and how to get ‘unstuck’

-You have 3 hours to do 6 questions, which means on average you should be spending 30 minutes per question.
+You have 3 hours on the STEP 2 maths paper to do 6 questions, which means on average you should be spending 30 minutes per question.
 Moreover, you may even want to spend around 25 minutes per question to give yourself time at the end to go over your work and reattempt any tricky parts.

 What’s even more important is how not to lose excessive amounts of time on difficult question parts.
 When working on a hard problem it can be easy to think yourself into a rut.
 If you notice that you’re going in circles or not really getting anywhere, try to remind yourself of the different methods that are on the table, e.g. algebraic, geometric, calculus, as well as results and techniques that have been developed in earlier parts.
 Think about what those techniques and results are really saying and what they can enable you to do.
 Sometimes a small shift in perspective is all that’s needed to find a path to a solution.